The following page is all about how to oppose the removal of a trade mark.

 The notice of intention to defend must be filed within one month of the removal applicant being given a copy of the statement of grounds and particulars.
 There is no fee to file a notice of intention to defend.

-An extension of time may be requested in certain circumstances under section 224 of the Trade Marks Act 1995.
+An extension of time to file a notice to defend may be requested in certain circumstances under the Trade Marks Regulations 1995.
 An extension fee applies.

 If the notice of intention to defend is not filed the trade mark will not be removed from the Register.